 After a day’s session, have the opportunity to retreat at one of the many nipa huts built for your pleasure.

 Choose to stay in the beautiful air-conditioned nipa huts at Php 1,390 each night per head, or go all-natural with the classic nipa hut that you’ve come to know and love for Php 400 pesos less.
+Other than that, you can also bring your own tent for the most authentic glamping experience!
 It’s really all up to you to make your experience more unforgettable and worthwhile.

 These are just some of the most ideal locations for your next vacation — be it a relaxing or a fun-filled one.
 Take a trip all around the Philippines — from Zambales, Ilocos Norte, El Nido, or even the Visayas region with its many hidden glamping secrets.